-The Board of Directors has approved a proposal to amend and restate our Articles of Incorporation to (1) provide for a staggered Board of Directors, (2) authorize 20,000,000 shares of serial preferred stock, par value \$.001 per share, which may be issued in one or more series from time to time as determined by the Board of Directors with such designations, preferences, privileges, conversions, and other rights, voting powers, restrictions, limitations, qualifications, and other terms and conditions as the Board of Directors may determine; (3) make us subject to the Nevada Combinations with Interested Stockholders and Acquisition of Controlling Interest statutes; (4) provide that special meetings of our stockholders may be called only by the Board of Directors, the Chairman of the Board, or the Chief Executive Officer; and (5) provide that amendments to our bylaws may be made only by the Board of Directors.
+The Board of Directors has approved a proposal to authorize 20,000,000 shares of Serial Preferred Stock, par value \$.001 per share, which may be issued in one or more series from time to time as determined by the Board of Directors with such designations, preferences, privileges, conversions, and other rights, voting powers, restrictions, limitations, qualifications, and other terms and conditions as the Board of Directors may determine.
+The full text of the proposal is set forth in Article IV of our Articles of Incorporation as proposed to be amended and restated as included as "Appendix C" to this proxy statement.